-Yellowstone Grand Teton Trail Economic Impact Study
+Economic Impact Study

-Simultaneous to the development of this concept plan, the City of Victor has contracted an impact study to estimate the economic benefits of a 262- mile non-motorized trail within the greater Yellowstone and Grand Teton area.
-In addition to the 180 miles of trail outlined in this concept plan, the economic study also assumes an additional 80+ miles of trail through Yellowstone National Park.
+Simultaneous to the development of this concept plan, the City of Victor has contracted an impact study to estimate the economic benefits of a 262- mile non-motorized trail within the Greater Yellowstone and Grand Teton area.
+In addition to the 180 miles of trail outlined in this concept plan, the economic study also analyzes the benefits of connecting the Greater Yellowstone Trail as a longer loop trail through Yellowstone National Park.
 The economic study will provide a more detailed outlook on potential economic benefits of the Greater Yellowstone Trail.
-The results of the impact study will enhance the ability for these locally owned small businesses to plan for future growth as the trail is completed.
+The results of the impact study will enhance the ability for locally owned small businesses to plan for future growth as the trail is completed.